Thank you for being here.

 For the past nearly 17 years since Kintla first started Kintla Mind-Body Global (originally Kintla Yoga, LLC), her work has continued to grow out of her own healing and the seed of a dream to be of service to others in a meaningful way.

-Kintla’s approach to integrative trauma treatment is a response to the limitations of Western-only, top down, blank slate methods prevalent at the time she began her work and the healing power of heartfulness, social engagement, and mind-body medicine in trauma recovery.
+Kintla’s approach to integrative trauma treatment began as a response to the limitations of Western-only, top down, blank slate methods prevalent at the time she began her work and the healing power of heartfulness, social engagement, and mind-body medicine in trauma recovery.

 Kintla’s offerings include her evidence-based, trauma-adapted, bottom-up integrative trauma treatment, the KYT Approach, available through virtual individual and group sessions, as well as international lectures and trainings, trauma education, trauma research, private and public helping organization advising, case consultations, mentoring, partnerships with academia, and humanitarian efforts.
 She also offers trauma-informed intutive connection sessions Compassionate Connection with Kintla Sessions.

-Collectively, her research and individual and group session work has included those seeking a more self-compassionate and equanimous way through the challenges of daily life, chronic stress, and moreover (all research subjects) survivors of often severe traumatic events including childhood abuse and/or neglect, sexual assault, military war theater deployment (veterans), college sexual assault, institutional betrayal, rape, mass sexual assault (Larry Nassar), human trafficking (labor and sex), natural disasters, mental health providers (secondary trauma), unexpected loss of a close loved one, prison (men), addiction/substance use disorder (individual and group work including women in drug treatment courts), domestic violence, emigration/ immigration (refugees), auto accidents, medical trauma, and more.
+Collectively, her research and individual and group session work has included those seeking a more self-compassionate and equanimous way froward through the challenges of daily life, chronic stress, and moreover, survivors of often severe traumatic events (all research subjects), including childhood abuse and/or neglect, sexual assault, military war theater deployment (veterans), college sexual assault, institutional betrayal, rape, mass sexual assault (Larry Nassar), human trafficking (labor and sex), natural disasters, mental health providers (secondary trauma), unexpected loss of a close loved one, prison (men), addiction/substance use disorder (individual and group work including women in drug treatment courts), domestic violence, emigration/ immigration (refugees), auto accidents, medical trauma, and more.

 Additionally, Kintla has a 30-year active special interest in seeing an end to human trafficking.
 She has extensive experience in this arena ranging from working with survivors to providing educational lectures to advising organizations and being interviewed in the multi-award-winning documentary Break the Chain, which raises awarenss of human trafficking in the United States.
 The groundbreaking film has been broadly watched by the general public and used as a training film for judiciary, police departments, and other social service organizations.
 Watch the trailer below.